Voiceverse NFT caught plagiarising voice lines from AI service 15.ai

 Occurred: January 2022

-Voice NFT start-up Voiceverse appropriated third-party voice lines without permission, prompting a backlash against the company.
+Voice NFT start-up Voiceverse plagiarised voice lines generated by a third-party AI service without acknowledgment or permission and sold the altered voice clips as NFTs, prompting a backlash against the company.

 Developer: Voiceverse